ims-systems-00/ims-kb/docs/intro.md

 ## Getting Started

-Get started by **creating your organisation** with appropriate amount of licenses which will  be a onboarding process.
+Get started by **creating your organisation** with appropriate amount of licenses which will be an onboarding process.

 **Strat your iMS immediately** with **[imssystems.tech](https://imssystems.tech)**.

 ## Create a business function

-After having a super admin access, login to the system and navigate to **Our iMS** from the `Sidebar` that you'll see at the left side of the screen.
+After having a super admin access, login to the system and navigate to **Our iMS** from the `Sidebar` which you'll see at the left side of the screen.

-You will find 5 tabs in the screen stay click on `Business functions` and create your business function with the information that are asked for.
+You will find 5 tabs on the screen there, click on `Business functions` and create your business function with the information that are asked for.
 Great you have successfully created your first business function.

 ## Add job roles to the team